CYAS Beach Volleyball Rules

 Number of Players

-with a roster of 4 players, or more, a minimum of 2 must be female/male.
+3. When playing with a lineup of 4 players, a minimum of 2 must be female/male.

 Length of Game

 Games will be 50 minutes long, or played to best out of three games, whichever comes first.
 The third game will always be played, because it is taken into account for standings.